paulepps/pauls-brokerage/README.md

 # pauls-brokerage

-This is a React client application that consumes a REST API implemented on a .NET Core Web API server.
+This is a React client application that consumes a REST API implemented on a .NET Core Web API server (https://github.com/paulepps/AccountOwnerServer).
 It is deployed on GitHub Pages at https://paulepps.github.io/pauls-brokerage.

 1. Used React Router and Bootstrap to implement a navigation component.
 2. Used Axios for API calls to handle GET, POST, PUT and DELETE calls.